Mahmoud Mohammed Taha

-Mahmoud Mohammed Taha, (1909 – 18 January 1985; محمود محمد طه) also known as Ustaz Mahmoud Mohammed Taha, was a Sudanese religious thinker, leader, and trained engineer.
+Mahmoud Mohammed Taha (1909 – 18 January 1985; محمود محمد طه), also known as Ustaz Mahmoud Mohammed Taha, was a Sudanese religious thinker, leader, and trained engineer.
 He developed what he called the "Second Message of Islam", which postulated that the verses of the Qur'an revealed in Medina were appropriate in their time as the basis of Islamic law, (Sharia), but that the verses revealed in Mecca represented the ideal and universal religion, which would be revived when humanity had reached a stage of development capable of implementing them, ushering in a renewed era of Islam based on the principles of freedom and equality.
 He was executed for apostasy for his religious preaching at the age of 76 by the regime of Gaafar Nimeiry.

 Early life

 Taha was born in a village near Rufaa, a town on the eastern bank of the Blue Nile, 150 km south of Khartoum.
 He was educated as a civil engineer in a British-run university in the years before Sudan's independence.
 After working briefly for Sudan Railways he started his own engineering business.
 In 1945, he founded an anti-monarchical, federalist and socialist political group, the Republican Party, and was twice imprisoned by the British authorities.

-In September 1946, Taha led a protest against the arrest of a women who circumcised her daughter, which was panned in 1945.
+In September 1946, Taha led a protest against the arrest of a woman who circumcised her daughter, which was banned in 1945.
 He was tried and sentenced to two years in Wad Madani by Judge Muhammad Ahmad Abu Rannat.